ros2/ros2_documentation/source/Contributing/Developer-Guide.rst

   * Send a meeting invite at least one week in advance
   * Meeting duration of one hour is recommended
-  * Meeting invite should list all decisions to be made during the review (decisions requiring OSRF approval)
+  * Meeting invite should list all decisions to be made during the review (decisions requiring package maintainer approval)
-  * Meeting required attendees: design pull request reviewers Meeting optional attendees: all OSRF engineers
+  * Meeting required attendees: design pull request reviewers Meeting optional attendees: all OSRF engineers, if applicable

   **During the meeting**